 Emergency visits and hospitalization

 Several caregivers had experiences with hospitalization.
 Sometimes it was a onetime experience without any significant consequences.
 However, several care recipients were frequently admitted to the hospital for various reasons related to their illness.
-In general, this was described as challenging and emotional periods.
+In general, these were described as challenging and emotional periods.
 For example, Sheni said, “[My husband] ended up at the rehab centre for a few days before again having to go back to the hospital with another emergency situation that was caused by him choking on food and aspirating some food into his lungs.
 And so, after that, he was at the hospital again for a few weeks and then back to the rehab centre.
 And this went on and on.
 He was at the rehab centre for close to a year.”

 Fernanda has gone through a 13 year period during which her mother has been hospitalized frequently.
 Overall, she describes this experience as positive, but she sometimes had to resolve some situations where her mother didn’t receive the right care.
 In one case, her mother was in unbearable pain but not receiving the right treatment.
 As soon as she understood the situation, she called her husband.
 She said, “After the nurse told me that, I phoned [my husband] and I said, ‘You better come here.’
 And I just feel that after all these years of dealing with hospitals, all these entire crises, I have found it amazing that when there’s a man present people take extra attention.”